We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In addition to being vegan, all of Daily Harvest’s items are gluten-free with zero additives or preservatives.

 Unlike other meal delivery services, Daily Harvest does not offer predesigned menus.
-Instead, customers get to choose which items they want to receive each week.
+Instead, customers choose the items they want to receive each week.

-Once you choose your plan, you can select your meals from more than 80 chef-crafted options, including:
+Once you choose your plan, you can select your meals from more than 80 chef-crafted options.
+Here are some examples:

 Note that most of the items come with one serving per order.
 However, the snack bites, ice creams, and lattes contain multiple servings per order.